 The Automatic Stay: When a person files for bankruptcy, one of the first things that begins is the “Automatic Stay” period.
 During this period, bill collectors are not allowed to file suit or repossess your vehicle.
-The Automatic Stay period is specifically designed to help stop repossession of vehicles.
+The Automatic Stay period is specifically designed to protect debtors throughout the bankruptcy filing process.

-Exemptions: Chapter 7 Bankruptcy has various bankruptcy “exemptions” that are specifically designed to help you save your possessions, such as your vehicle.
-Exemptions are categories that vary depending on what state a person lives in, that allows them to keep certain possessions such as houses, cars, wages and other personal property provided it is worth certain amounts of money.
-Expert bankruptcy attorneys, as found on this site, will apply all possible exemptions, including “wild card” exemptions, to help you stop repossession and help you save your vehicle!
+Exemptions: Chapter 7 Bankruptcy has various bankruptcy exemptions that are specifically designed to help you save your possessions, such as your vehicle.
+What can be exempt varies depending on what state a person lives in, but these exemptions essentially allow you to keep certain possessions such as houses, cars, wages, and other personal property depending on how much money they are worth.

-People that do not own their car outright and have to still make payments on the vehicle may be able to keep their cars because of a few different options:
+People that do not own their car outright and have to still make payments on the vehicle may be able to keep their cars through a few different options:

 Reaffirmation Agreements: When you are making payments on a vehicle and you want to keep it, the bank that you have your loan through can ask you to enter into a new contract to continue paying the car loan.
-The bank promises that as long as you continue to make car payments, they will not repossess your vehicle.
-Keep in mind that when you “reaffirm” a debt, such as a car loan, that debt is not discharged in bankruptcy.
-Rather, it follows you after the bankruptcy, and should you fail to make payments eventually, the car can be repossessed.
+The bank promises that as long as you continue to make payments after the bankruptcy, they will not repossess your vehicle.
+Keep in mind that when you reaffirm a debt, such as a car loan, that debt is not discharged in bankruptcy.
+Rather, it follows you after the bankruptcy and, should you fail to make payments, eventually the car can be repossessed.
 But using bankruptcy to erase debt will allow you to afford your car payments and stop repossession.

-Redemption: During a Chapter 7 bankruptcy, a debtor has the right to “redeem” their car from the bank by making a one-time payment to pay the value of the vehicle off in full and discharge the remainder of the debt.
+Redemption: During a Chapter 7 bankruptcy, a debtor has the right to redeem their car from the bank by making a one-time payment to pay the value of the vehicle off in full and discharge the remainder of the debt.
 How does this work?
-Getting a free evaluation from one of our attorneys will show you how—but here is a basic example: Say you owe $20,000 on your car loan, but the value of the car is only $10,000.
-If you make a $10,000 payment to the bank, you can have the remaining $10,000 debt discharged through your Chapter 7 bankruptcy!
-We’ll save you thousands of dollars—contact us right now!
+Say you owe $20,000 on your car loan, but the value of the car is only $10,000.
+If you make a $10,000 payment to the bank, you can have the remaining $10,000 debt discharged through your Chapter 7 bankruptcy.

 Surrender of the Vehicle: Unfortunately for some people, it is impossible to continue making payments on the vehicle and you must give it back to the bank.
-This process is called “surrender” and it means exactly what you think it does—give the car back to the lender.
+This process is called surrendering.

 Can I Stop Repossession if I Lease My Vehicle?

 Leasing a vehicle is one of the simplest ways to keep your vehicle during bankruptcy.
-As long as you continue to make the monthly lease payments on time, you can keep the vehicle!
+As long as you continue to make the monthly lease payments on time, the vehicle can be kept.
 If the lease payment is too high for you, you can always choose to surrender the vehicle as well.